sneaknz/overthrow/README.md

 ## Usage

 For any link that you want to open in an overthrow layer, set the <code>href</code> attribute to be the content you wish to load and then call <code>.overthrow()</code> for it.
-This plugin is only simple, and is set up to accept hrefs that are either a class/id which reference HTML elements within the current page (e.g. '#content' or '.content', for which the overthrow will load the contents of this element) or else an external fragment of HTML specified by a URL (e.g. htt://mysite.com/content.html).
+This plugin is only simple, and is set up to accept hrefs that are either a class/id which reference HTML elements within the current page (e.g. '<code>#content</code>' or '<code>.content</code>', for which the overthrow will load the contents of this element) or else an external fragment of HTML specified by a URL (e.g. <code>http://mysite.com/content.html</code>).

 	<a href="#content">Open my inline content</a>
 	<a href="http://mysite.com/content.html">Open my external content</a>